What Is an Achilles Tendon Injury?

 Achilles Tendon Surgery

 If your Achilles is torn, your doctor may recommend surgery.
 The younger and more active you are, the more likely that surgery will be the best option.

 You should have the surgery within 4 weeks of the injury.
 Your surgeon will make a small incision in the back of your ankle and sew the Achilles back together.
-Sometimes they’ll need to sew other tendons in to make things even stronger.
+Sometimes they'll need to sew other tendons in to make it even stronger.
 Between 80% and 90% of these operations are successful.

 Your doctor could decide not to do surgery if you're older and less active, or if you have only a partial tear.

 The nonsurgical route will involve lots of physical therapy and doing stretches and exercises on your own.
 You might also have ultrasound or shockwave therapy.
 You may have to wear a cast, a walking boot, or heel cups to take pressure off the tendon and keep it from moving.